 IRENA typically receives and reviews around 100 applications for funding to the IRENA/ADFD Project Facility in each cycle.
-Since 2014, ADFD have selected 21 renewable energy projects for funding in 20 different countries
+Since 2014, ADFD has selected 21 renewable energy projects for funding in 20 different countries.
+ADFD has allocated USD 214 million in concessional loans to these projects, which has attracted a further USD 420 million in co-financing from other sources including governments, the private sector and other development funds.

 This project, put forward by the Central Electricity Board will install grid-tied solar PV systems on the rooftops of low-income households.
 An estimated 30,000 people will benefit from the jobs created, significant electricity bill savings, and wider improvements in energy security of the country.